 Most online tutoring jobs require tutors to have a bachelor’s degree and teaching license.

-Master’s degree is optional, but experience in SAT tutoring is a requirement.
+A graduate degree is optional, but experience in SAT tutoring is a requirement.
 In some cases, you can be hired by a review center simply if you came from Ivy League schools.

-SAT tutor certification does not exist, even from Khan Academy (the official “school” College Board assigned to give free SAT test preparation).
+SAT tutor certification does not exist, not even from Khan Academy (the official “school” College Board assigned to give free SAT test preparation).

 Aside from the testimonials of former students, you’d likely have more success if you’re up-to-date with how well they actually did during the real SATs.